How to Understand and Manage the Cash Flow Cycle for eCommerce Business

-If you are like most eCommerce entrepreneurs, you probably already figured out that one of the greatest challenges is to ensure fast (and cost-efficient) shipping.
-This article delves deeper into the issue, by sharing facts & figures about how long it takes for funds to reach your bank account after an online transaction has taken place.
+If you are like most eCommerce entrepreneurs, you probably already figured out that one of the most significant challenges is to ensure fast (and cost-efficient) shipping.
+This article delves deeper into the issue by sharing facts & figures about how long it takes for funds to reach your bank account after an online transaction.
 It also explains what factors play a role in determining when you can expect to see money deposited into your account.

-Factors influencing the speed of Cash Flow Cycle for eCommerce business
+Factors influencing the speed of the Cash Flow Cycle for eCommerce business

 In ecommerce, cash flow is everything.
-You have to have a constant revenue stream to keep the business going, regardless of seasonality or outside factors influencing sales.
-The more expenses you can cut out along the way, the better.
+You must have a constant revenue stream to keep the business going, regardless of seasonality or outside factors influencing sales.
+The more expenses you c, the cutout.
+Just the way, the better.

 When starting an ecommerce store it’s easy just think about making sales and whether people will buy from you.
 But if you don’t know where the money is going, you’re probably losing more than you think (and wasting precious time trying to figure it all out).
-So let’s go over the big things that affect your cash flow, which you should be aware of at all times.
+So let’s go over the big things that affect your cash flow, which you should always be aware of.

 1. Costs to Acquire a Customer (CAC)

 One common mistake entrepreneurs make is not tracking how much it costs to acquire a customer (CAC).
-For example, let’s say you’re selling t-shirts for $24.95 each and you made 100 sales in September 2015.
-If one customer turned into two customers by October, then that’s good news right?
+For example, let’s say you’re selling t-shirts for $24.95 each, and you made 100 sales in September 2015.
+If one customer turned into two by Occostsr, that’s good news, right?
 Not exactly – what if it cost $100 to acquire that first customer?
-That means at least half your customers are unprofitable!
-But if the same people spent $50 each month on their t-shirts, you’ll break even .
-If these customers continue to spend $50 per month every month, you’ll turn a profit.
-So while it may be obvious that you should focus on acquiring more customers who will spend the same amount, or more money over time – what are some of the best ways to do this?
+That means at least half of your customers are unprofitable!
+But you’ll break even if the same people spend $50 monthly on their t-shirts.
+If these customers continue to pay $50 per month every month, you’ll turn a profit.
+So while it may be evident that you should focus on acquiring more customers who will spend the same amount, or more money over time – what are some of the best ways to do this?

-–Facebook ads are great because they allow you to target an audience by location, age, interests, etc. When setting up your ads use gender and language targeting options so you can get specific with your ideal customer or offer.
-You can also run multiple ads at once for different products then compare which one gets the most conversions based on budget spent.
+–Facebook ads are great because they allow you to target an audience by location, age, interests, etc. When setting up your ads, use gender and language targeting options so you can get specific with your ideal customer or offer.
+You can also run multiple ads for different products and then compare which gets the most conversions based on the budget spent.

-–Email marketing is great for reaching out to past customers who abandoned their carts in order to give them a second chance to complete their purchase.
-You can also offer discounts and exclusive offers for those who come back as well as giving your past customers the ability to refer friends and family, thus creating a win-win situation .
+–Email marketing f reach out to past customers who abandoned their carts to give them a second chance to complete their purchase.
+Yo, and give discounts and exclusive offers for those who come back and share your past customers the ability to refer friends and family, thus creating a win-win situation .

 If you’re not comfortable with CAC, consider hiring a marketing consultant.